 Step 2: Prepare the mixing tools

 Pop the bowl and whisk attachment from your stand mixer (or a mixing bowl and beaters from a hand mixer) into the freezer for at least 15 minutes before making the cream.
-This will help your whipped cream come together more quickly.

 Step 3: Strain the cream

 Set a small strainer over a bowl, and pour the cream through so that all the lilac flowers are strained out.
-Use your hand to press down on the flowers to squeeze out any cream hiding in the flowers.
+Use your hand to press down on the flowers to squeeze out any liquid hiding in the flowers.

 Step 4: Whip the cream